DanielSteele1/JobBoard/README.md

 They'll be able to saved notes to each job as well as move a job saved, to interviewing and then to and offers tab.
 User accounts are planned by implemeting Supabase.

+Note: This job board unfortunatly only works for the united kingdom currently.

 📷 Screenshots - Everything is subject to change including this UI

 Project is in early stages of development - more screenshots to come.